We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, if they notice that their urine smells sweet like popcorn for several days, they should see a doctor to determine the underlying cause.
+However, if they notice that their urine smells sweet, resembling the smell of popcorn, for several days, they should speak with a doctor to determine the underlying cause.

-In particular, people with diabetes and pregnant women should talk with a doctor about any changes in the smell of their urine, especially if it is strong and sweet smelling.
+In particular, people who have diabetes or are pregnant should talk with a doctor about any changes in the smell of their urine, especially if it is strong and sweet smelling.

-Popcorn-scented urine typically occurs as a result of diet or dehydration and is no cause for concern.
+Popcorn-scented urine typically occurs as a result of dietary factors or dehydration and is no cause for concern.

 However, if the smell lasts longer than a few days, with diet or fluid intake unlikely to be the cause, it is best to visit a doctor.